 Is a Professional Online Portfolio the Better Option?

 Though you may be convinced that an Instagram portfolio might be the best fit for you, consider whether you might come across as more professional and polished if you go for an online portfolio through a web builder.
 Amid the stream of content on Instagram, it can be challenging to make your content stand out, even if it is curated beautifully.
 And having an online portfolio separate from your Instagram means clients can find you just by searching your name and clicking through to a great looking portfolio that is not linked to Instagram.

 Many photographers connect with clients on Instagram and maintain a professional-looking Instagram page.
 But they often also maintain an online photography portfolio through a web builder that presents their work in a clean, professional way.
 Having a great looking Instagram feed can complement your actual online portfolio and encourage potential clients to dig more deeply into your work to see if you might be a fit for them.
 Backing up your beautifully curated Instagram with an incredible looking online portfolio will help to convince clients you’re the real deal.

 Creating a real online portfolio will help you succeed in the industry and advance your photography career.
 Don’t have an online portfolio yet?
 Use a website builder to build one in 10 easy steps and take your brand to the next level.

-Pick one that has gorgeous themes to choose from, and offers features like a built-in blog and online store, plus client proofing.
-Make sure you link your stunning new online portfolio to your Instagram so you can showcase your work to a broad audience and let visitors know you're a true professional.
+Pick one that has gorgeous templates to choose from, and offers features like a built-in blog and online store, plus client proofing.
+Make sure you link your stunning new online portfolio to your Instagram so you can showcase your work to a broad audience and let visitors know you’re a true professional.